 Every Florida Atlantic student-athlete has their own locker in the athletic center where you can put as much athletic uniforms/practice gear that can fit (it's supposed to only be athletic clothes, but hey! we're in college--we take advantage of free stuff).

-You may be wondering, "How do they keep everyone stuff separate?
-That must be a mess!"
-Ah ha, easier than you think!Actually, even though the event is mandatory, only about half of the athletes showed up on Saturday--out of about 175 student-athletes that received a 3.0 GPA last spring.
+Last Saturday, Oct.
+3, was the 3.0 GPA Recognition Event for all Florida Atlantic student-athletes.Actually, even though the event is mandatory, only about half of the athletes showed up on Saturday--out of about 175 student-athletes that received a 3.0 GPA last spring.

 Last year, they were actually pulling random athletes to go on the field for the event because barely anyone showed up!
 Uh, hello!